Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression: Introduction

 \subsection{Related work}

-This work draws on the rich connections between robust statistics and differential privacy.
-Dwork and Lei~\cite{DworkL09} stated that ``robust estimators are a useful starting point for constructing highly accurate differentially private estimators."
-In their paper, they gave a theoretical, asymptotic analysis of what they called the ``Short-Cut Regression Method," which is similar to one of the variants of \texttt{DPTheilSen} we consider.
-However, Dwork and Lei did not consider the more statistically efficient variants of \texttt{DPTheilSen} that we do in this work, nor did they offer measures of uncertainty for the estimates.
-Couch et al.~\cite{CKSBG19} also find that robust estimators perform better than parametric estimators under differential privacy, even when the data come from a parametric model, but they focus on hypothesis testing and do not provide a theoretical utility analysis.
-Alabi et al.~\cite{AMSSV20}'s experimental evaluations demonstrate that differentially private analogues robust algorithms for simple linear regression, such as \texttt{DPTheilSen}, perform better than non-robust methods when the dataset size, variance of the independent variables, or privacy loss parameter is small.
-However, Alabi et al. also do not provide theoretical analysis or construct differentially private confidence intervals for this estimator.
+This work draws on the rich connections between robust statistics and DP~\citep{DworkL09,asi2023robustness,hopkins2023robustness}.~\cite{DworkL09}\removeforsubmission{stated that ``robust estimators are a useful starting point for constructing highly accurate differentially private estimators.''
+They} gave an asymptotic analysis of what they called the ``Short-Cut Regression Method," which is similar to a simplified variant of \texttt{DPTheilSen}.
+However, they did not consider the more statistically efficient variants that we do in this work, provide finite sample guarantees, or offer measures of uncertainty for the estimates like the confidence intervals we provide.
+Other works~\citep{CKSBG19,avella2021privacy} confirm the findings of Dwork and Lei in the context of hypothesis testing\justforsubmission{ but similarly do not provide finite-sample analysis.
+A longer discussion of these works is provided in Appendix~\ref{sec:related-work-cont}.} \removeforsubmission{, showing that robust estimators perform better than parametric estimators under differential privacy, even when the data comes from a parametric model,} \removeforsubmission{, but these works provide either empirical or asymptotic guarantees rather than finite-sample analysis.}

-In general, linear regression is one of the most fundamental tasks in statistics, and thus, has attracted much attention in the DP literature.
-Sheffet~\cite{Sheffet17} considered differentially private ordinary least squares (OLS) methods and corresponding DP confidence intervals, but unlike our work, these methods assume normality of errors, require input data bounds, and satisfy approximate, rather than pure, DP.
-Wang~\cite{Wang18} studied private ridge regression and considered DP confidence intervals, but these methods require consuming additional privacy budget for estimating Hessians.
-Barrientos et al.~\cite{Barrientos:2017} and Evans et al.~\cite{Evans:2021} use the subsample-and-aggregate framework, but their approaches rely on normality assumptions or normal approximations that only hold for large $n$.
-Bernstein and Sheldon~\cite{Bernstein:2018} consider a Bayesian approach, but unlike our work, they require a prior on the distribution of both the regression coefficients and the independent variables.